Non-equilibrium Renormalization Group Fixed-Points of the Quantum Clock Chain and the Quantum Potts chain: The pure clock model

 where $d = 1$ is the spatial dimension of the system.

-Here we explain the significance of the Potts symmetry, i.e. the fact that $\T_{m_i m_{i+1}}$ depends only on $(m_{i+1} - m_i)|N$.
+Here we explain the significance of the symmetry of the clock model, i.e. the fact that $\T_{m_i m_{i+1}}$ depends only on $(m_{i+1} - m_i)|Q$.
 As one can check, the fixed-point equation of Eq. \ref{eq:RG} only imposes one constraint on a generic fixed-point transfer matrix $\T^* = ((1, x^*), (y^*, z^*))^T$: $z^* = x^* y^*$.
-The Potts symmetry imposes two additional ones: $z^* = 1$ and $x^* = y^*$.
+The system symmetry imposes two additional ones: $z^* = 1$ and $x^* = y^*$.
 Thus, for the transfer matrix in Eq. \ref{eq:transfer}, there are a finite number of RG fixed-points, and if not crossing any DQPT, the RG flow from different $t$ will land on the same fixed-point.
-This is also true for $N > 2$.
-However, in the absence of the Potts symmetry, there will be a manifold of solutions to the fixed-point equation of Eq. \ref{eq:RG} and the RG fixed-points will in general depend on $t$ \cite{DQPT_Critical}.
+This is also true for $Q > 2$.
+However, in the absence of the system symmetry, there will be a manifold of solutions to the fixed-point equation of Eq. \ref{eq:RG} and the RG fixed-points will in general depend on $t$ \cite{DQPT_Critical}.

-Consider now $N=3$.
+Consider now $Q=3$.
 To look for the fixed-points with $s = 0$, we let $E_0 = 1, E_1 = x_1, E_2 = x_2$ and solve the fixed-point equation of Eq. \ref{eq:RG}:

 This system of equation can be solved by Mathematica, giving seven roots including $x_1 = x_2 = 1$ and $x_1 = x_2 = -\frac{1}{2}$.
 These two solutions correspond respectively to two RG fixed-points, $\vec E_a^* = (1, 1, 1)$ and $\vec E_b^* = (1, -\frac{1}{2}, -\frac{1}{2})$.
 No fixed-points are found with $E_0 = 0$.
 The eigenvalues of the RG Jacobian in the nontrivial eigen-directions at $\vec E_a^*$ and $\vec E_b^*$ are found to be